 Shopping for health insurance can be difficult, especially if your situation has changed and you need a new plan.
 How to shop for health insurance depends on where, when, and why you get your coverage.

 Shopping for Individual Health Insurance

-If you aren’t eligible or don’t like the health insurance options offered by an employer or through Medicare or Medicaid, you can buy health insurance on a public or private marketplace.
+You can buy health insurance on a public or private marketplace.
 The marketplace you use will depend on where you live.
-There are five different types of marketplaces:
+There are four different types of marketplaces:1